PubChimps/odsc-omd-mcp/README.md

 then,

 ```
-How many tables are in postgres.postgres.public, postgres.airflow_db.public, and postgres.openmedata_db.public
+How many tables are in postgres.postgres.public, postgres.airflow_db.public, and postgres.openmetadata_db.public
 ```

 goose should return 7, 48, and 147, then we can bring JupyterLab in,